mycontroller-org/documentation/content/en/docs/getting-started/install-docker.md

 weight: 1
 ---

 Docker can be installed in different way.
-Here it is explained to install it on Raspberry PI with Raspbian OS
+Here it is explained to install it on Raspberry PI with Raspbian OS<br>
 Follow the steps below to install docker on your Raspberry PI

 {{< alert title="Note" >}}
-Assuming that you are running all the commands as a `root` user.
+Assuming that you are running all the commands as a `root` user.<br>
 If you are running from non-root user, you should include `sudo` in the beginning of the commands.
 {{< /alert >}}